KrukDallan/CV-summer-project/Alberto/ReadMe.md

 or beacuse a faster and cleaner solutions were found instead.

 The main ideas that were rejected are: Bag of Features for the detection step and skin color mask for the segmentation part.

+Instead in the training folder are saved different files necessary for the training of the boosted cascade of weak classifiers, all files and their functions are well described in the report.